 The following definitions shall apply to these rules unless the context clearly requires otherwise:

-"Academic record" may include standardized test scores, dates of attendance, alternate graduation plan, Personalized Learning Plan (PLP), rank in class, awards, activities, clubs, and other information not included in a student's transcript, as locally determined.
+"Academic record" may include standardized test scores, dates of attendance, alternate graduation plan, Individualized Education Plan (IEP), 504 Plan, Personalized Learning Plan (PLP), rank in class, awards, activities, clubs, and other information not included in a student's transcript, as locally determined.
+The “Academic Record” shall not include school records, documents, notes, or descriptions of a student’s disciplinary history with school staff or other students.
+An academic record is not the same as a student’s education record, as referenced in the federal Family Educational Rights and Privacy Act (FERPA).

-2.
+2. “Anti-discrimination” means actions, behaviors, programs and policies by school staff, students, school boards, contractors, and community members involved in the daily operations of schools that are necessary to counter discrimination as defined in this Manual, and that promote a fair, just and equitable learning environment for all students.

+3. “Anti-racist means actions, behaviors, programs, and policies designed and/or implemented by school staff, students, school boards, contractors, and community members involved in the daily operations of schools that are necessary to counter racism as defined in this Manual and that promote a racially inclusive learning environment for all students.

-2. "Applied learning" means the presentation of subject matter in a way that integrates a particular academic discipline (such as mathematics, science, or English) with life experiences both in school and out of school and with personal workforce applications.
+4. "Applied learning" means the presentation of subject matter in a way that integrates a particular academic discipline (such as mathematics, science, or English) with life experiences both in school and out of school and with personal workforce applications.
+Applications to life experiences should include the perspectives of ethnic, racial, linguistic, and social groups and neurodivergent cultures.

-4. 3.
+5. 3.
 "Appropriately licensed educator" means any teacher or administrator requiring a license under 16 V.S.A.
 Chapter 51 and in accordance with the Rules Governing the Licensing of Educators and the Preparation of Educational Professionals.

-5.4.
-"Career Technical Education" means an educational program that supports attainment of a high school diploma, designed to provide students with technical knowledge, skills, and Vermont State Board of Education Rules Series 2000 – Education Quality Standards CVR 22-000-003 Page 3 of 17 aptitudes to prepare them for further education, enhance their employment options or lead to an industry-recognized credential
+6.4.
+"Career Technical Education" (CTE) means an educational program that supports attainment of a high school diploma, designed to provide students with technical knowledge, skills, and aptitudes to prepare them for further education, enhance their employment options or lead to a postsecondary or industry-recognized credential, and strengthen their ability to work collaboratively in their chosen occupations or careers with all persons.

-6.

-7.

-8.
+7. “Caste” refers to hierarchical social systems of exclusion and dehumanization based on invented notions of purity and contamination.
+Those who suffer the stigma of caste are often deprived of or severely restricted in the enjoyment of their civil, political, economic, social, and cultural rights.

+8. “Civic and community engagement” means individual and/or collective actions that identify and address issues of public importance, and that provide young people with opportunities that contribute to the current and future development of their communities and a democratic society.
+Civic and community engagement can take place in a variety of formal and informal settings, including, but not limited to, those in governance and electoral politics, educational, cultural, and recreational activities, and social justice movements.

+9. “Critical thinking” is the objective examination of an issue to discern or form a judgment based on evaluating evidence, checking assumptions, and adopting multiple perspectives to better understand the question at hand.

-9. “College and Career Readiness” means a student's ability to enter the workforce or pursue postsecondary education or training without the need for remediation.
-The student must possess the foundational skills and learning strategies necessary to begin studies in a career pathway in order to be considered college and career ready.
+10.5.
+“College and Career Readiness” means a student possesses the knowledge, learning strategies, and foundational skills to enter the workforce, to pursue postsecondary education or training, and to adapt successfully to employment and academic or training environments that are socially and culturally inclusive.